 How?
 If you can’t walk away from someone who hurt you out of sheer self-love, boundaries, and knowingness of your value, then you are not someone worth having for more than a momentary doormatting session.

-Men don’t like an emotional challenge (that’s called playing games and it’s wrong).
+People don’t like an emotional challenge (that’s called playing games and it’s wrong).
 They like an intellectual one.
 This isn’t about game playing at all.
-It’s about not being that desperate and setting your own standards.
+It’s about not being desperate and setting your own standards.
 The right man/woman will appreciate it.

 No matter what, always put yourself, your well-being and healing first.